augustinh22/msc_markdown/source/03_AppliedExample.md

 ## Background \label{sec:ex_background}

-The conflict in Syria has been going on since March-April 2011 [@SyriaCivilWar].
+The conflict in Syria has been going on since March-April 2011 [@SyriaCivilWar2018].
 Tunisian and Egyptian uprisings in 2011, now referred to as the Arab Spring, inspired pro-democracy Syrian activists to organise protests.
 A harsh response to these protests by the Syrian government, led by Bashar al-Assad, resulted in hundreds of dead or imprisoned demonstrators.
 This violent response, paired with existing social unrest, motivated the establishment of the Free Syrian Army later in 2011, whose overall aim is to overthrow the Assad-led government.
 It was at this point that the conflict began shifting towards civil war.

-Syria experienced a drought from around 2007 until at least 2010 [@SyriaCivilWar; @fountainResearchersLinkSyrian2018].
+Syria experienced a drought from around 2007 until at least 2010 [@SyriaCivilWar2018; @fountainResearchersLinkSyrian2018].
 While by no means the cause of Syria's civil war, some claim that the drought contributed to social unrest, a loss of livelihood security and an increased number of internally displaced people, fueling the conflict.
-According to @cookSpatiotemporalDroughtVariability, there is a 98% likelihood that this drought was drier than any comparable period in the last 500 years, if not the last 900 years (89% likelihood).
+According to @cookSpatiotemporalDroughtVariability2016, there is a 98% likelihood that this drought was drier than any comparable period in the last 500 years, if not the last 900 years (89% likelihood).
 This drought event contributed to already existing water and agricultural insecurity, situated in a century-long trend towards drier, warmer conditions on average.
 It was a main factor in motivating some of the estimated 1.5 million Syrian people to relocate from rural areas to urban centres and peripheries [@kelleyClimateChangeFertile2015].

 As of December 2015, an estimated 11 million Syrians have been displaced by the on-going civil war or events leading up to it, where 4.6 million are refugees and 6.6 million internally displaced [@corbaneMonitoringSyrianHumanitarian2016].
-The \ac{UNHCR} estimates from May 2018 identify around 5.6 million registered Syrian refugees and still 6.6 million internally displaced persons [@SituationSyriaRegional; @refugeesSyriaEmergency].
+The \ac{UNHCR} estimates from May 2018 identify around 5.6 million registered Syrian refugees and still 6.6 million internally displaced persons [@unhcrSituationSyriaRegional2018; @unhcrSyriaEmergency2018].

 \graffito{There are multiple application domains.}